-I am starting to look at the effects of frequency on the inside of the body I have come across some fascinating research in how our cells communicate through frequency.
+I have starting to look at the effects of frequency on the inside of the body and I have come across some fascinating research on how our cells communicate through frequency.
 Take a look at this paper written by Matthias Shneider, Boston University, Can Cells Signal each other via Sound Waves?
-This new information has lead me to research EEG systems and brainwave technology.
-I have a Mind wave by Neurosky and plan to extract the brain sensor and attach to Arduino board to create an interactive headpiece.
+This new information has informed my process and leads me to research EEG systems and brainwave technology.
+I have a Mind wave by Neurosky and plan to extract the brain sensor and attach it to an Arduino board to create an interactive headpiece.
 I first came across this technology at The Gadget Show 2013 they were demonstrating brain-reactive clothing.

-Because my work crosses numerous disciplines like ceramics, casting, sculpting, photography, painting, printing, 3d printing, sound design, 3d CAD design, laser cutting and graphic design, I am undecided as to the best way to present this work, should it be an ephemeral piece which will resonate the ephemeral properties of music itself.
+Because my artwork crosses numerous disciplines such as ceramics, casting, sculpting, photography, painting, printing, 3d printing, sound design, 3d CAD design, laser cutting, and graphic design, I am undecided as to the best way to present this work.
+My questions to myself are should it be an ephemeral piece that will resonate with the ephemeral properties of music itself.

 To create an Interactive Neuro Design, BCI (Brain-computer Interface) this is software and hardware that will react and interact in relation to the brain waves.
 The garment will transmit brainwaves and frequency patterns, transpose data into visuals or audible sound (voice, or musical instrument, notation) This work will be clinical innovation, art installation, sonic art, performance art, and film.

-EMOTIV are a company that I have been following since 2012 they have designed EPOC which is a BCI (Brain-Computer interface).
+EMOTIV is a company that I have been following since 2012 they have designed EPOC which is a BCI (Brain-Computer interface).
 It has 14 EEG sensors and it wireless.
-Although after research I was advised to avoid the emotiv-EPOC.
-The software is ok, but there’ve been a lot of questions about the design, things like the sensors measuring no where near enough resistance for an effective differential amp circuit (a few khom when you need more like 1M ohm), such that they likely get a lot of their input from scalp muscle contractions and not actual brain activity.
+Although after research I was advised to avoid the Emotiv-EPOC.
+The software is ok, but there have been a lot of questions about the design, such as the sensors measuring nowhere near enough resistance for an effective differential amp circuit (a few khom when you need more like 1M ohm), such that they likely get a lot of their input from scalp muscle contractions and not actual brain activity.
 Cost $799.

 Mind wave mobile by NeuroSky is another source of EEG technology, and can also be used with Arduino.
 This device only has one EEG electrode on the arm which rests on the forehead.
 Cost £135